 If you get a bill for these charges:

-- Tell the provider or debt collector that you have QMB and can’t be charged for Medicare deductibles, coinsurance, and copayments.
-Show your provider your Medicaid or QMB card every time you get medical services or items.
-If you already made payments on a bill for services and items Medicare covers, you have the right to a refund.
+- Tell your provider or the debt collector that you’re in the QMB Program and can’t be charged for Medicare deductibles, coinsurance, and copayments.
+If you’ve already made payments on a bill for services and items Medicare covers, you have the right to a refund.

-- If you have a problem with debt collection, you can send a complaint to the Consumer Financial Protection Bureau (CFPB) online or call the CFPB toll-free at (855) 411-2372.
+- If you have a problem with a debt collector, you can send a complaint to the Consumer Financial Protection Bureau (CFPB) online or call the CFPB toll-free at (855) 411-2372.
 TTY users can call (855) 729-2372.
-CFPB will forward your complaint to the company and work to get you a response from them.
-Find out about your rights when responding to a debt collector or learn how to dispute an error on your credit report.
+CFPB will forward your complaint to the debt collection company and work to get you a response from them.